Welcome to the website of the Sooner State Chapter of the American Theatre Organ Society. We are headquartered in

 January 15th was our first Silent Movie Night for 2016, and we featured the 1922 Douglas Fairbanks 'Robin Hood' accompanied

 by Bill Rowland on

 April 15 we enjoyed a special program with our local performers featuring music from the great George Gershwin on our magnificent vintage instruments.

-June will again feature our 'Summer Silent Shorts', three fine old 'two reelers' accompanied by our local artists on our vintage piano and pipe organ.
-Free admission, free popcorn and lemonade as always, 7:00 PM on the 17th!
+June featured our 'Summer Silent Shorts', three fine old 'two reelers' accompanied on our vintage piano and pipe organ.
+As always it was free admission, free popcorn and lemonade and great authentic vintage entertainment.